mhightower83/BacktraceLog/ReadMe.md

 To get a list of active optimizations used in a build try review: [this stackoverflow article for details](https://stackoverflow.com/a/52536637/13145420) - "Modern versions of GCC have the `-fverbose-asm` option that dumps the optimisation options enabled in a comment in the assembly file that you can get by compiling with `-S` or `-save-temps`"

 ## `-Og`
+Update: This option is now accessable with Arduino IDE `Tools->Debug Optimization:` "Optimum".

 If you have the IRAM and flash space, this optimization option may be very useful when debugging.
 Review details at [GCC Optimize options](https://gcc.gnu.org/onlinedocs/gcc/Optimize-Options.html).
 However, I would also add `-fno-ipa-pure-const` to that selection.

 ## `-fno-ipa-pure-const`
 From GCC Optimize options, `-fipa-pure-const` "Discover which functions are pure or constant.
 Enabled by default at -O1 and higher."
 Turning off this optimization revealed the path to some crashing functions.
 This was helpful when debugging a leaf function.